-Requests for extension, due to unforeseen circumstances, may be made by applying to the relevant lecturer.
+Requests for extension, due to unforeseen circumstances, may be made by applying to the Dean of Studies.
 These must be in writing and made before the due date.
-Because gaining organisational skills are a very important part of the internship, disorganisation is not an acceptable ground for an extension.
+Because gaining organisational skills are a very important part of the internship, disorganisation and busyness is not an acceptable ground for an extension.
 Assignments submitted late without an agreed extension date will be penalised thus:

-- Less than one week late the assignment will lose a full grade. - More than a week but less than a fortnight late the assignment will lose two full grades. - More than a fortnight late the assignment will receive no more than a pass grade, and may issue in a fail.
+- Less than one week late the assignment will lose a full grade. - More than a week but less than a fortnight late the assignment will lose two full grades. - More than a fortnight late the assignment will be failed.

-Consistent or repeat failure to meet deadlines will likely be noted in your readiness for ministry reports for presbytery.
-This may ultimately impact upon your final readiness of suitability for ministry.
+Failure to meet deadlines will be noted in your readiness for ministry reports for presbytery and in Readiness for Ministry faculty/mentoring minister discussions in the second year.
+This in turn will be taken into consideration at the final "Ready for Ministry" meeting (at the end of the 2nd year) conducted by Senatus, and could ultimately impact upon your final readiness of suitability for ministry.